FIU president quits over 'emotional entanglement' with woman

 When it happened a third time, the woman decided to distance herself from Rosenberg, and told a colleague she could not continue working with him, the newspaper reported.

 The next day, Rosenberg told FIU Board of Trustees Chairman Dean Colson what had transpired, and Colson launched the investigation.
 The woman was placed on paid administrative leave, and it took several weeks for her to agree to sit down with investigators.
-She did so on Wednesday, and Rosenberg was given a choice on Thursday: Resign, or face termination at an emergency meeting of FIU’s Board of Trustees, the Herald reported.
+She did so Wednesday, the Herald reported, and Rosenberg was given a choice Thursday: resign or face termination at an emergency meeting of FIU’s Board of Trustees.

 In a statement issued Sunday, Colson said: “The statement by Dr. Rosenberg provides greater insight into his resignation on Friday.
 We are deeply saddened and disappointed by the events requiring his resignation.
 Due to employee privacy considerations, FIU is not going to comment further at this time.
 FIU has strong personnel and workplace conduct policies, takes all workplace conduct seriously, and remains committed to enforcing its policies thoroughly and swiftly.”